Professor Sandra Jones

 Professor Sandra Jones is the Pro Vice-Chancellor (Engagement) at ACU.
 Her role provides leadership, advice and support for our community engagement strategy – including strategic frameworks that implement the new measurement of research engagement and impact.

 Prior to her current appointment Sandra was the Director of ACU’s Centre for Health and Social Research (CHaSR), a research centre focused on social marketing and community-based research.

 Sandra joined ACU in 2014 after more than a decade as the Founding Director of Australia’s largest social marketing research group at the University of Wollongong.
-Her research career focused on the development and delivery of community-based interventions, in partnership with health services and non-government organisations, to improve the uptake of health promoting and risk-reducing behaviours.
+Her research foci are: public understanding and acceptance of autism, and autistic people’s lived experiences of inclusion and exclusion; and the development and delivery of community-based health and social programs.

 Senior Designer - Melbourne

-Felicity Rose joined ACU Engagement in June 2018, having previously worked as an Executive Officer in the Office of the Provost at ACU since July 2013.
-She has a Bachelor of Arts with a major in Philosophy and an Advanced Diploma of Business (Legal Practice), and has worked in a variety of roles in the legal, environment and tertiary education sectors for almost 20 years.
+Felicity Rose joined ACU Engagement in June 2018, having worked as an Executive Officer in the Office of the Provost at ACU since July 2013.
+She has a Bachelor of Arts with a major in Philosophy and an Advanced Diploma of Business (Legal Practice) and has worked in a variety of roles in the legal, environment and tertiary education sectors for over 20 years.

-She has a strong desire to use her skills to help address disadvantage in society, and is excited to be part of a team which makes a meaningful difference to the world in which we live.
+She has a strong desire to use her skills to help address disadvantage in society, and enjoys being part of a team which makes a meaningful difference to the world in which we live.

 Dr Matthew Pink